Homogeneous fibrations on log Calabi-Yau varieties: Some examples

 \section{Some examples}

-\begin{exam} Theorem \ref{main} enables us to classify log Calabi-Yau varieties with large irregularity.
-We illustrate the simplest case as an example: the classification of Klt log varieties $(X, \Delta)$ of dimension $d$ with $K_X + \Delta \sim_\Q 0$ and irregularity $q = h^1(X, \oo_X) = d - 1$.
+Theorem \ref{main} enables us to classify certain log Calabi-Yau varieties with large irregularity.
+We illustrate the simplest case as an example. \begin{exam} \emph{Classification of $d$-dimensional Klt log varieties $(X, \Delta)$ with $K_X + \Delta \sim_\Q 0$ and irregularity $q = h^1(X, \oo_X) = d - 1$}.

-By Theorem \ref{main}, $X \cong B \times^G F$ is an \'etale quotient of $B \times F$, where $B$ is an abelian variety and $F$ is a nonsingular curve.
+By Theorem \ref{main}, $X \cong B \times^G F$ is an \'etale quotient of $B \times F$, where $B$ is an abelian variety of dimension $q = d - 1$ and $F$ is a nonsingular curve.
 In particular, $X$ is nonsingular.
 The \emph{abelian} group $G \subset B$ acts faithfully on $F$ and thus can be considered as a subgroup of $\aut(F)$.
 We distinguish it into two cases.~\\

 \emph{Case I.} $\Delta = 0$.